Tokyo Dome City Hall

 The Tokyo Dome City Hall (TDC Hall) is a facility for sports, fashion shows, circuses, and live music, located inside Tokyo Dome City in Tokyo, Japan.
 It is on the opposite corner of the Tokyo Dome, and hosts a variety of events at any given time.
-When the naming rights to the hall were held by Japan Credit Bureau (JCB) between March 19, 2008 to March 30, 2011, it was officially known as JCB Hall.
+When the naming rights to the hall were held by Japan Credit Bureau (JCB) between March 19, 2008 to March 30, 2011, it was officially known as JCB Hall, and currently, the facility is officially named Kanadevia Hall for sponsorship reasons with Japanese engineering company Kanadevia from April 1, 2025.

 Tokyo Dome City Hall is part of a larger commercial complex that is named Meets Port.
 The hall is the underground portion of the Meets Port building, and it is the primary location for most of the larger live events.

 Facilities

 Standing, Tokyo Dome City Hall can fit approximately 3,100 people, though this number varies depending on the seating charts for the different events.
 For example, the stage is set in such a way that during fashion shows it seats less than 1600.
 At the time of opening, TDC Hall had a "state-of-the-art" sound system, complete with a sound absorbing acoustic wall.
 The seats in the complex are designed for comfort as well.
 The stage is set up in such a way that it is extremely versatile, and can be switched out depending on the event.
 For example, when the circus is playing they tend to use a circle stage, but when a concert is playing the stage is converted into a rectangular shape.
 When a boxing match is taking place, the back of the stage can be removed in order to seat extra chairs.
 There are also a variety of food choices available on multiple floors of the complex.